 Our strengths include cancer genomics, DNA damage, RNA biology, and drug development.
-We are developing expertise in drug delivery, with a focus on nanotechnology-driven delivery of small RNA mimics and inhibitors.
-The Pediatric Translational Working Group, formed as part of the Mays Cancer Center P30 meets regularly to coordinate discoveries with application to the development of novel therapies.
+We are developing expertise in drug delivery, focusing on nanotechnology-driven delivery of small RNA mimics and inhibitors.
+The Pediatric Translational Working Group, formed as part of the Mays Cancer Center P30, meets regularly to coordinate discoveries to develop novel therapies.

 Bioinformatics and genomics, cancer biology, cancer control, experimental therapeutics, genome instability, molecular oncogenesis, and RNA biology.

 Computational biology and bioinformatics, genome and exome sequencing, RNA expression profiling, PDX generation, RNAi/CRISPR HTS, and small molecule HTS.

 Greehey CCRI interacts with members of the UT Health San Antonio, Division of Pediatric Hematology-Oncology to provide support for clinical research, banking of clinical specimens, and annotation of such specimens to facilitate patient-oriented research.
 As our clinical mission includes performing research that translates into clinical care, Greehey CCRI supports infrastructure for human subjects’ research and investigator-initiated trials in pediatric cancer.
 Since much of the research in pediatric cancer includes participation in cooperative group trials, Greehey CCRI supports the involvement of investigators in Children’s Oncology Group participation.

 This year, the UT Health San Antonio MD Anderson Cancer Center has become a member of The Pediatric Oncology Experimental Therapeutics Investigators’ Consortium (POETIC); pediatric oncology studies focus on the biologic basis for anti-cancer therapy, and in particular, attempt to explore and evaluate new agents and novel combinations of therapies early in clinical development.